mohsen-karami/giti/README.md

 #### git push -a/--append

 It's common to forget to include certain files in a commit or accidentally include unrelated changes; if you find yourself in this situation, just simply add your intended changes to the previous commit using the `--append` option.
+> Warning: This command needs to perform a **force push**, and thus it could be risky to use it.
+Please run this command only if you exactly know what you’re doing.

 #### giti push -t `tag-name`

 This option attaches the user input as a tag to the latest commit and pushes it to the remote server.
 In the case you wanna assign a tag for a previous commit, you can add `--hash commit-hash` to the original command.

 ### giti remove

+Use the following commands to remove your intended branch from both your local machine and the remote repository.

 #### giti remove -b/--branch `branch-name`